 - 1 striker

-If you’ve got a good striker and two players that are good at running with the ball, this 2-1-2-1 formation is ideal.
+If you’ve got a good striker and two good players at running with the ball, this 2-1-2-1 formation is ideal.

-You will mainly have 3 defenders, 3 attackers and the defense is having problems the two wide forward players can drop back.
+You will mainly have three defenders and three attackers, and the defense is having problems the two wide forward players can drop back.

 2-1-2-1 Player Zones